 Audit!
 Before you start looking around for the hottest trends in the hospitality industry and spying on what your competitors are doing, audit your properties.
 If you want to increase your profits, the lowest hanging fruit you can pick is simply grabbing up the money you are throwing away each day through inefficient practices.

-Del Ross’ organization has a proprietary training program to help hotels reduce labor waste.
+At Hotel Effectiveness, Del Ross’ organization has a proprietary training program to help hotels reduce labor waste.
 He states, “Simply by eliminating the waste, despite the labor cost or wage rates, I have learned that most hotels can save 5 to 15% of labor expenses.”

 How can your hotels operate more effectively to 1) reduce overlap during predictably slower operating hours and 2) train your staff to empower them to do their work with more confidence and efficiency?
 With the right bird’s eye hotel data analytics tools, you can identify these excess labor costs and improve your overall operations.